weihaipy/saiorm/docs/index.rst

     table.where([
         ("a", 1),
         ("b", "OR", "BETWEEN", "1", "2"),
-        ("c", "OR", "`ABS(?)", "2"),
+        ("c", "!=", "`ABS(?)", "2"),
         ("d", "OR", "IS NOT", "NULL"),
         ("e", "NOT IN", ["1", "2", "3"]),
         ("f", "`ABS(-2)"),
     ]).select("e,f")

-- when calling native function the param placeholder should be ?.

-- use IN or BETWEEN should pass a tuple or list.

 - The default parallel relationship with the next condition is AND,use tuple or list with the first item "or" to toggle to "or".

-- condition will be equals value,or pass a tuple or list, and set the first item to change it.
+- Condition will be equals value,or pass a second item(like !=) to change it.

+- When calling native function the param placeholder should be ?.

-- pass string type is allowed with SQL databases.
+- Pass string type is allowed with SQL databases.

 Shortcuts
 ~~~~~~~~~